ryanemenecker/PredictDSSP/README.md

 	predict.dssp('MQWESSASSSWQQQQGGGGSAFACACAAFAAAAAA')

-By default, the predictor uses the dssp_2021_12_20_no_CB.pt netowork.
+By default, the predictor uses the dssp_2021_12_20_no_CB.pt network.
 However, you can change the network from within the function.
-For more info on the networks available see 'About the networks' section below.
+For more info on the networks available see the 'About the networks' section below.

 To use a different network, simply specify a number after the sequence when using predict.dssp().
 For example...